 After dysfunctional behaviors are identified, the reason behind the behaviors should be described.

-Step 3: Apply/Trial Various Sensory Strategies- In this stage of sensory diet development, strategies need to be trialed for effectiveness within the lifestyle of the child and family.
+Step 3: Create a Sensory Diet Template and Apply/Trial Various Sensory Strategies- In this stage of sensory diet development, strategies need to be trialed for effectiveness within the lifestyle of the child and family.
 Sensory strategies need to be incorporated as indicated across a variety of settings, based on various sensory needs as they change throughout the day.

 Each strategy should be assessed for effectiveness.
 A simple checklist can be completed in the classroom or at home.
 When a sensory strategy is determined to work, that activity can be added to the child’s sensory diet.